awsdocs/aws-serverlessrepo-developer-guide/doc_source/security_iam_resource-based-policy-examples.md

 **Note**
 For **privately shared applications**, the AWS Serverless Application Repository only supports *AWS accounts* as principals\.
 Publishers can grant or deny all users within an AWS account as a single group to an AWS Serverless Application Repository application\.
 Publishers cannot grant or deny individual users within an AWS account to an AWS Serverless Application Repository application\.

-For instructions on setting application permissions using the AWS Management Console, see [Sharing an Application Through the Console](serverlessrepo-how-to-publish.md#share-application)\.
+For instructions on setting application permissions using the AWS Management Console, see [Sharing an Application \(Console\)](serverlessrepo-how-to-publish.md#share-application)\.

 For instructions on setting application permissions using the AWS CLI and examples, see the following sections\.